-For the past 90 years we have invested in the future of biomedical research and the careers of new investigators, with the aim of stimulating new discoveries and demonstrating positive returns on our investment.
+For over 90 years we have invested in the future of health and biomedical research and the careers of new investigators, with the aim of stimulating new discoveries and demonstrating positive returns on our investment.
 We hope to continue for another 90 years and beyond.

 The current research funding environment in Canada is changing, and proportionally less is available to support discovery research.
 This can make it difficult for early-career researchers to get the funding they need to explore new ideas that may lead to practical innovations.

-The Foundation receives about 50 applications per year, and our current endowment allows us to fund only about 6 of these.
+The Foundation receives 50-80 grant applications per year, and our current endowment allows us to fund only about 6-7 of these.
 Many outstanding proposals go unsupported because of lack of funds and no other organizations in Canada provide this opportunity.